isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-do-dogs-get-fleas.markdown

 slug: /how-do-dogs-get-fleas/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Fleas are a harsh pest when they attack your pets including dogs and cats.
 The bloodsuckers (fleas) will bite the dogs, causing irritation, scratching, pain, and even diseases.
 But how do dogs get fleas?
-**In brief, dogs may get fleas from places such as the backyard, the park,Â ** **Pet facilities,Â **
+**In brief, dogs may get fleas from places such as the backyard, the park, ** **Pet facilities, **
 **or when they come into contact with animals such as wildlife and pets.
-Outdoor animals that may bring fleas to dogs include foxes, raccoons, deer, rabbits, opossum, skunks, squirrels, ferrets, birds, and rodents.Â **
+Outdoor animals that may bring fleas to dogs include foxes, raccoons, deer, rabbits, opossum, skunks, squirrels, ferrets, birds, and rodents. **
 ## Details: How Do Dogs Get Fleas?
 ### 1. Dogs Can Get Fleas From Wild Animals
 Despite that, you may be keeping your dogs in a domesticated way and they're the only pets using the yard, fleas may still jump onto them from wild critters like rabbits, deer, and